 Either I’m horribly unorganized or good under pressure.
 I prefer to believe the latter but that’s probably just self-delusion on my part.

-Clearly, between over-scheduling myself, being unorganized, and just plain waiting until the last minute, I’ve made this PCS even more stressful than it had to be.
+Clearly, between over-scheduling myself, being unorganized and just plain waiting until the last minute, I’ve made this PCS even more stressful than it had to be.
 Heh.
 And I’m supposed to be a veteran at this stuff.
-After all, this will be our 10th move, 8th PCS, and 2nd overseas PCS in 13 years.
+After all, this will be our tenth move, eighth PCS and second overseas PCS in 13 years.

 Learn from my mistakes, plan ahead and avoid these last-minute PCS jitters.